Missing-Link-harkat/UI-for-the-ESP32-s3/README.md

 ## Hardware

-This project uses ESP-S3 microcontroller usens the ESP32-S3R8 chip as the main controller.
+This project uses ESP-S3 microcontroller which uses the ESP32-S3R8 chip as the main controller.
 All the settings in platformio.ini file has been configured for this board in particular.

 ## Features